 We operate as a REIT for federal income tax purposes, specializing in group-oriented, destination hotel assets in urban and resort markets.
 Our core holdings include a network of five upscale, meetings-focused resorts totaling 9,917 rooms that are managed by Marriott under the Gaylord Hotels brand.
-These five resorts, which we refer to as our Gaylord Hotels properties, consist of the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee ("Gaylord Opryland"), the Gaylord Palms Resort & Convention Center near Orlando, Florida ("Gaylord Palms"), the Gaylord Texan Resort & Convention Center near Dallas, Texas ("Gaylord Texan"), the Gaylord National Resort & Convention Center near Washington D.C. ("Gaylord National"), and the Gaylord Rockies Resort & Convention Center ("Gaylord Rockies"), which was previously owned by a joint venture (the "Gaylord Rockies joint venture"), in which we owned a 65% interest.
+These five resorts, which we refer to as our Gaylord Hotels properties, consist of the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee ("Gaylord Opryland"), the Gaylord Palms Resort & Convention Center near Orlando, Florida ("Gaylord Palms"), the Gaylord Texan Resort & Convention Center near Dallas, Texas ("Gaylord Texan"), the Gaylord National Resort & Convention Center ("Gaylord Rockies"), which was previously owned by a joint venture (the "Gaylord Rockies joint venture"), in which we owned a 65% interest.
 On May 7, 2021, we purchased the remaining 35% interest in the Gaylord Rockies joint venture.
 Our other owned hotel assets managed by Marriott include the Inn at Opryland, an overflow hotel adjacent to Gaylord Opryland, and the AC Hotel at National Harbor, Washington D.C. ("AC Hotel"), an overflow hotel adjacent to Gaylord National.